levente-varga/Tower/README.md

 ### Draw the first triangle

-Draw a triangle to the window using DirectX.
+Draw a triangle to the window using shaders.

 ### Transformations